sjentsch/lsjDocs/lsj/Ch11_tTest_08.rst

    :alt: Histogram and QQ plot for normally-distributed data

-   Histogram (left panel) and QQ plot (right panel) for the ``normal.data`` dataset, a normally-distributed sample with 100 observations.
+   Histogram (left panel) and QQ plot (right panel) for the ``normal.data`` data set, a normally-distributed sample with 100 observations.
 The Shapiro-Wilk statistic associated with these data is W = 0.99, indicating that no significant departures from normality were detected (*p* = 0.73).